WUSTL-Biol4220/home/labs/lab_07.md

 This lab will focus on retrieving fasta formatted sequences from GenBank, one of NCBI's Entrez databases.
 These techniques are useful when you need to generate a dataset for a set of organisms and genes.
 Although these scripts will only download nucleotide sequence information, the scripts could easily be adapted to compile different kinds of datasets (e.g. amino acid sequences, gene annotation features).

 The major components of this lab are:
+1. BLAST
-1. Basic uses for EDirect
+2. Basic uses for EDirect
-2. Scripting with EDirect
+3. Scripting with EDirect

 ---

-## 1. Basic uses for EDirect
+## 2. Basic uses for EDirect

 The EDirect suite contains many useful Unix command-line tools, some of which we'll explore here.
 Visit the EDirect web page for the [EDirect Unix utilities](https://www.ncbi.nlm.nih.gov/books/NBK179288/) to learn more about the general uses for the tool suite.
 The [EDirect Examples](https://www.ncbi.nlm.nih.gov/books/NBK179288/#_chapter6_Examples_) section contains some especially useful practical techniques.
 EDirect commands do not have man-pages (`man`), but you can learn more about each command by calling it with the `--help` flag.